wotbrew/faraday-atom/README.md

 ## Why not zookeeper?

-Zookeeper is the obvious candidate for the implementing that atom model and it has been done in [avout](http://github.com/liebke/avout).
+Zookeeper is the obvious candidate for the implementing the atom model and it has been done in [avout](http://github.com/liebke/avout).

 Dynamo is better suited for large amounts of state that needs strong durability and availability.
 You can represent an unlimited amount of atoms for a single table so you can use it for database level use cases.

 Dynamo can scale to effectively unlimited throughput, and its easy to do so (amazon does all the work!).

-Dynamo also is very convenient from an operational perspective and therefore may be a more cost-effective solution if you do not already have zookeeper deployed and running.
+Dynamo is very convenient from an operational perspective and therefore may be a more cost-effective solution if you do not already have zookeeper deployed and running.

-On the other hand Zookeeper will likely be faster in terms of latency and can be used to implement more features like watches (which aren't supported here!)
+On the other hand Zookeeper will likely be faster in terms of latency and can be used to implement more features like watches.

 ## Usage